Kavaeric/p700/codex/Terran_Federation.md

 A common misstep, much with the terms "Ikamo" and "Vilousian", is forgoing the distinction between the term "Terran" (proper noun, capitalised) and "terran" (common noun).
-The former used to refer to the political entity of the Terran Federation whereas the latter referring to the descendent species of Earth.
+The former used to refer to the political entity of the Terran Federation whereas the latter referring to the descendant species of Earth.
 For example, a [sergal](Sergal.html) with Terran Federation citizenship may describe themselves as a "Terran vilousian".